 The theater presents free musical performances all summer long.
 Recent shows have included All Shook Up, The Wizard of Oz and Shrek the Musical.
 You can spread out a blanket on the hillside and enjoy a picnic during the show.
 The outdoor setting is ideal for antsy kids who may have a hard time sitting still in a typical theater.
 The shows themselves are also family-friendly.

 Starting from its depot at Barton Springs pool, the miniature train known as the Zilker Zephyr takes passengers on a 25-minute ride throughout the park.
 Kids will have plenty of people to wave at along the way as the train crosses back and forth over the Lady Bird Lake hike-and-bike trail.
 It’s a low-speed adventure that’s ideal for frazzled parents looking to take a break from herding their kids.
+The train closed in May 2019 for track repairs and repairs continued through the summer.
+Contact the facility for current hours and information.

 The many wide-open spaces at the park are well suited for kite flying.
 The Great Lawn offers all the space you may need, but you’ll need to be careful to avoid tripping over dogs and picnickers.
 There are also soccer fields and other green space throughout the park that can be used for kite flying.
 If you want to participate in an over-the-top kite spectacle, the ABC Kite Festival (usually referred to by locals as the Zilker Kite Festival) is held in early March every year.
 The sky is filled with thousands of kites handcrafted by kids.
 They compete for awards such as steadiest kite, strongest pulling kite, largest kite and highest angle kite.
 The day-long event also includes other activities such as a fun run and a concert.